Hey folks, I had a quick, quick little broadcast question here for you.

 It's your deal, Mr. President.

-and Your deal.
+Your deal.

 Meaning with the cards.

-Well, I don't know if TMZ is gonna call him full of it.
+Well, I don't know if TMZ is going to call him full of it because this doesn't involve Switzerland.

-But I mean, like they called Oprah full of it.
+But, I mean, like they called Oprah full of it.

-Uh TMZ leave this alone.
+TMZ, leave this alone.

 May 8th, 60 minutes.